-In summary, the 2-component cat state does not exhibit sub-Planck structures in phase space.
-Conversely, the 4-component cat state demonstrates anisotropic sub-Planck structures.
-Specifically, when assessing the distance from the phase-space origin to the edges of a central feature, it becomes evident that this distance varies with orientation.
-This variation highlights the anisotropic nature of the sub-Planck structures in a 4-component cat state.
-As will be discussed later, this anisotropic characteristic greatly impacts the sensitivity to displacements.
+In summary, the two-component cat state does not exhibit sub-Planckian structures in phase space.
+Conversely, the four-component cat state demonstrates anisotropic sub-Planckian structures.
+Specifically, when we assess the distance from the phase-space origin to the edges of a central feature, it becomes evident that this distance varies with the orientation.
+This variation highlights the anisotropic nature of the sub-Planckian structures in a four-component cat state.
+As discussed later, this anisotropic characteristic greatly impacts the sensitivity to displacements.